RomeCore/RCParsing/docs/tutorials.md

 - `Choice` and `Optional`: Passes the child's value through (if has, otherwise it will be `null`).
 - `Repeat` and `RepeatSeparated` (all variants): Passes and array of children's `Value`s.
 - `Token`: Rule with child token passes token's intermediate value.

-Also, **intermediate values** have own propagation system.
-Since token's AST nodes is leaf and cannot have their own children, they have intermediate values system instead.
-Tokens that can have child tokens propogates intermediate values based on their type:

-- `Choice` and `Optional`: Passes child's intermediate value up if has.
-- `Repeat` and `Sequence`: Passes children's value using the passage function, that you can define via `Pass` using function or index to pass.
-- `TokenRule` passes child token's intermediate value.

 Here is detailed example of transformation functions:
 ```csharp